 Facebook page: Houston Best of Billiards

 1A.
 There is a $10 monthly fee for each member.Discounts are available for 6 month and 12 month prepaid.
 For new players, you must pay prior to being added to a ladder.
 Existing players, dues are due on the 1st of each month.
-Unpaid members will be removed on the 8th of the month.
-A portion of this fee will be paid out to the ladders around December of each year, in the form of a tournament.
+Unpaid members will be removed on the 10th of the month.
+A portion of this fee will be paid out to the ladder in January of each year, in the form of a tournament.
 Details are listed below..
 Payments can be made on the website under “membership”

 - You may challenge a player ranked within 7 places above you by tagging that player in a new challenge post in the HBOB Facebook group only.
 However, you may not challenge a player who has a scheduled match, these players will be highlighted in yellow in the group list.
 This includes players who have been challenged but have not set a time to be scheduled.
 You CANNOT challenge players in messenger, by text, or in person.
 Challenges will not be legit until a Facebook post has been made on the group page and scheduled by admin.

 2a.
-The #1 and #2 spot ONLY can challenge any player in their respective Ladders.
+The #1 and #2 spot ONLY can challenge any player in the Ladder.
 This is a spot for spot challenge.
 For example, If the #1 spot challenges the #20 spot and loses, #1 goes to #20, and #20 goes to #1.
 You must post the results as a “spot for spot challenge” when posting scores.

 If the challenger cannot accommodate the challenged player’s choice of venue the committee will then choose a location reasonable to both parties.
 In this case, the committee will determine if the location is outside of a 30 mile radius from the center (the center being Big Tyme).

 In other words, if you live outside of Houston, you may be required to drive up to 30 miles since it is a 30 mile radius.